madfish-solutions/quipuswap-core-v2/test/test.md

 1. `launch_exchange`:

    - ✅ should fail if reentrancy;
+   - ✅ should fail if action is outdated;
    - ✅ should fail if wrong pair order was passed with TEZ token and TEZ token;
    - ✅ should fail if wrong pair order was passed with FA1.2 token and TEZ token;
    - ✅ should fail if wrong pair order was passed with FA2 token and TEZ token;